sergiandreplace/sergiandreplace.com/content/post/20170926-flutter-planets-creating-a-planet-card.md

 ## Borders

-For the container, we will set the margins, in this case, 24dp for left and right, and 16dp for top and bottom.
+We will set the margins for the container following what design marks, 24dp for left and right, and 16dp for top and bottom.
 Keep in mind that the separation between cells is 32 dp, but as we will pile them, we need to share it between the bottom border of each one and the top border of the next to sum 32 dp.

 This will left us with a minor top margin for first item and bottom margin for last one.
 We'll see how to fix this when creating the list.